The softcore and hardcore movies of Torgny Wickman that have been cut or banned in Australia.

 Warnings & Attorney-General interventions

-The Chief Censor, Richard Prowse and his successor, Janet Strickland, both commented on the practice of adding warnings to films.
+Chief Censor Richard Prowse and Janet Strickland both commented on the practice of adding warnings to films.

 CP – How effective are the warnings on films like THE DEVILS, LANGUAGE OF LOVE and MAN FROM DEEP RIVER?